-Tuesday's Primaries Will Shape Decisive Battles For Congress
+Primary Results: Tight Races Among Democrats In Ideological Fights

-Today could be one of the most crucial days yet in determining control of Congress in 2018.
+The battle for the House will become much clearer following Tuesday's primary elections, but several races remain too close to call between centrist and progressive Democrats hoping to flip key GOP districts.

-There are more than a half-dozen competitive House seats on the table in Pennsylvania, which is one of four states holding its primaries Tuesday.
-Pennsylvania is a critical part of the Democrats' calculus for getting the 23 seats they need to win back control of the House, but there are ideological fights within the party that could impact the general election.
+There are more than a half-dozen competitive congressional seats on the table in Pennsylvania, which is one of four states that held primaries Tuesday.
+Pennsylvania is a critical part of the Democrats' calculus for getting the 23 seats they need to win back control of the House, but there are ideological fights within the party that will have an impact on the general election.

 Democratic Party leaders have seen the candidates they think are strongest win out in earlier primary states like Illinois, North Carolina and Ohio.
-Pennsylvania is their next major test after a court-ordered congressional redistricting gave the Democrats much more favorable positioning in the state.
+Pennsylvania was their next major test after a court-ordered congressional redistricting gave the Democrats much more favorable positioning in the state.

-Three other states are also voting — Idaho, Nebraska and Oregon.
+Three other states also voted Tuesday — Idaho, Nebraska and Oregon.
 The Idaho GOP gubernatorial primary has become another nasty fight, with the Republican candidates trying to establish their outsider credentials.

 In Nebraska, centrist and more progressive Democrats are facing off for the chance to flip another key House seat.

-Polls close in Pennsylvania at 8 p.m.
-ET, in Nebraska at 9 p.m.
-ET, and final polls close at 11 p.m.
+Polls closed in Pennsylvania at 8 p.m.
+ET and in Nebraska at 9 p.m.
+ET.
+Final polls close at 11 p.m.
 ET in Idaho, which crosses two time zones.

 Oregon is a vote-by-mail state, where ballots must be received by 11 p.m.
 ET.